Mdintakhabalam/sample-react-app/README.md

 1. Clone the project
 2. npm install - To install all the dependencies
-3. Open two terminal or cmd and run the following commands:__
+3. Open two terminal or cmd and run the following commands: <br />

-    a. npm start - To run the react prject__
+    a. npm start - To run the react prject <br />
-    b. npx json-server --watch db.json --port 8000  - To run the json server to do proxy api call using json server__
+    b. npx json-server --watch db.json --port 8000  - To run the json server to do proxy api call using json server <br />

 ## Available Scripts